How to Legit Retire in Your 30s

-There are so many articles about how to retire in your 30’s, but very few of them are written by someone whose actually done it.
+There are so many articles about how to retire in your 30s, but very few of them are written by someone who has actually done it.
 In this legit masterclass on early retirement, Justin from Root of Good shares the strategies he used to win the money game and retire at 33.

-On episode #2 of the Financial Freedom podcast we cover a wide array of topics including tax optimization, doing what you love, and how a family of 5 can live on $40,000 a year.
+In episode #2 of the Financial Freedom podcast, we cover a wide array of topics including tax optimization, doing what you love, and how a family of 5 can live on $40,000 a year.
 Justin is one of the featured stories in my Financial Freedom book and one of my favorite money bloggers.

 This is next level.
 Check it out.